JustinSDK/cqMore/docs/polyhedron.md

 # `cqmore.polyhedron`

-Provides the `Polyhedron` class and functions for creating `Polyhedron` instances.
+Provide the `Polyhedron` class and functions for creating `Polyhedron` instances.
 The `Polyhedron` class defines `points` and `faces` attributes.
 Here is a way to use them.

     from cqmore.polyhedron import uvSphere
     from cqmore import Workplane